 - Loyalty Bonus: Long-term contributors to the TIAA Secure Income Account have the potential to receive more lifetime income and the potential for lifetime income payments to increase in retirement as a result of TIAA potentially sharing a portion of its profits.
-This loyalty bonus-like feature is a distinguishing characteristic of the TIAA Secure Income Account.
-TIAA may share profits with TIAA Secure Income Account owners through declared additional amounts of interest and through increases in annuity income throughout retirement.
-These additional amounts are not guaranteed.
+This loyalty bonus is a distinguishing characteristic of the TIAA Secure Income Account.
+TIAA may provide a loyalty bonus that is only available when electing lifetime income.
+The amount of the bonus is discretionary and determined annually.

 - Mutual Fund: A type of financial vehicle made up of a pool of money collected from many investors to invest in securities such as stocks, bonds, money market instruments, and other assets.

 - Payout Period: The period of time during which an annuitant is provided payments from an annuity.